Kristina01111000/Drws_site/README.md

 For next week:
 Continue working on php issue
 Prepare email with audio file
-Figure out why the book goes to the homepage when you try to view the cart, tell him when it is done Make a page on GH that has the book a consultation section from https://fourelementdoctor.com/book-a-consultation-with-dr-w/ then link to health history form
+Make a page on GH that has the book a consultation section from https://fourelementdoctor.com/book-a-consultation-with-dr-w/ then link to health history form
 “Interested? click here to begin the process by filling out the health history form” above the link Make sure the cost is shown before the form link Figure out how to change the email and phone number in the confirmation of payment, change it to staff@growingholistically.com, remove the phone number
-Fwd: Your Growing Holistically receipt

 Try to remove the appointment plugin from staging site Also remove the 2:30 appt from the staging site booking calendar to see if i can, keep him posted about it Send dr w an email if someone passes the quizzes, set it up, or